EngrEeshaKhan/EngrEeshaKhan/README.md

 ### Child Mind Institute – Problematic Internet Use Prediction (Team of 3)
 **Problem:** Early indicators of problematic internet use in children are difficult to detect manually.
-**Approach:** Built a predictive model using behavioral and physical activity data **Outcome:** Supported early identification and intervention for healthier digital habits **Link:** https://github.com/EngrEeshaKhan/Child-Mind-Institute-Problematic-Internet-Use
+**Approach:** Built a predictive model using behavioral and physical activity data.
+**Outcome:** Supported early identification and intervention for healthier digital habits **Link:** https://github.com/EngrEeshaKhan/Child-Mind-Institute-Problematic-Internet-Use